jorgebucaran/hyperapp/README.md

 #### hooks

-Hooks are functions Flea calls when certain events happen across the app.
+Hooks are functions called when certain events happen across the app.
 You can use hooks to implement middleware, loggers, etc.

 ##### onUpdate